 Tuomela received the Kalevala Prize in 2005 for integration of the Finnish “rune” heritage in his contemporary musical language.
 In 2014 he was awarded the distinction Ordre national du mérite of France and Honorary Member of the Finnish Society of Composers.
 His opera Mothers and Daughters (libretto by Paavo Haavikko) was the Finnish candidate for the Nordic Music Prize in 2004 and its recording appeared in the “Top five” of the Magazine Fanfare classical music new recordings of 2009.
 Tuomela’s large scale works include Music to the mute Film Noidan kirot (Spell of the Sorcerer, 77 min), commissioned and performed by the Finnish Radio Symphony Orchestra in October 2010, and the chamber opera/melodrama Antti Puuhaara, 2009.
 Puuhaara has been performed nearly 30 times by Ensemble Musicatreize, last times at the Bastille opera (Young audiences -program at the Auditorium in December 2011), at Musée d’Orsay (Concert series of the Gallen-Kallela exhibition, March 2012), and at Musiikkitalo Helsinki, 2012.
 CDs Antti Puuhaara (along a book with illustrations by Hannu Väisänen) and Spells, choral music by T.Tuomela, were published in 2010.

-His latest opera, Crossing of Four Roads, based on best-seller book of Tommi Kinnunen, was performed at Oulu City Theatre ten times to full audiences in January 2017.
-His Third Symphony “Crossroads” concluded the series of Finland 100 years – the heritage of Sibelius – at Lahti Sibelius Hall in December 2017.
+His opera, Crossing of Four Roads, based on best-seller book of Tommi Kinnunen, was performed at Oulu City Theatre ten times to full audiences in January 2017.
+Tuomela’s most political work is his recent opera, the Fur Hat Opera (2022).
+It sold out all its performances at Rovaniemi and Helsinki (National Opera, Alminsali Stage).
+His Third Symphony “Crossroads” concluded the series of Finland 100 years – at Lahti Sibelius Hall in December 2017.

-Tuomela still appears as conductor at times, with contemporary music and opera as his specialities.
+Tuomela worked as conductor during ca 1990-2010, with contemporary music and opera as his specialities.
 He has performed with professional orchestras in all Scandinavian countries, Germany, Spain, Portugal, Russia, and Lithuania.
 Lisäkappale tekstiä.
 Article Tapio Tuomela – a musical thriathlonist